-- Continue regional studies and policy developments started in 2019 to guide the implementation of the regional transit system including: - Wrap-up consultant tasks on Bus Service Allocation Study and address study recommendations through regional policy updates and initiatives. - Continue to participate in and support the work of Metro Transit's multipurpose Network Next initiative and address any outcomes of the initiative that affect regional policies or plans. - o Continue work on TPP Appendix G refinements to address outcomes of ongoing transit planning studies, analysis, and policy coordination with regional transit providers. - Lead and partner on regional planning studies, as needed, that provide essential information on investment opportunities and priorities for the regional transit system. - Develop technical planning resources and planning guidance to help implementation of regional plans by transit agencies and other implementing partners. - Provide technical expertise on transit planning and regional policy perspectives for coordination with other planning efforts, including other modal efforts and local community planning.
+- Continue regional studies and policy developments started in 2019 to guide the implementation of the regional transit system including: - Continue consultant tasks on Bus Service Allocation Study and address study recommendations through regional policy updates and initiatives. - Continue to participate in and support the work of Metro Transit's multipurpose Network Next initiative and address any outcomes of the initiative that affect regional policies or plans. - Continue work on TPP Appendix G refinements to address outcomes of ongoing transit planning studies, analysis, and policy coordination with regional transit providers. - Lead and partner on regional planning studies, as needed, that provide essential information on investment opportunities and priorities for the regional transit system. - Initiate a consultant study on mobility hubs to provide regional guidance for mobility hub planning and implementation. - Develop technical planning resources and planning guidance to help implementation of regional plans by transit agencies and other implementing partners. - Provide technical expertise on transit planning and regional policy perspectives for coordination with other planning efforts, including other modal efforts and local community planning.

-Products Completion Dates Bus Service Allocation Study 2020 Metro Transit Network Next Initiative and Implementation 2021 Transportation Policy Plan Appendix G Refinements 2020
+Products Completion Dates

+Bus Service Allocation Study 2020

+Metro Transit Network Next Initiative and Implementation 2021

+Transportation Policy Plan Appendix G Refinements 2020

+Mobility Hub Planning Guide 2021

 - The Council works closely with regional transit providers that plan and implement local transit improvements to coordinate the evaluation and planning of the regional transit system. - The Council works closely on various committees with local governments (primarily counties or county regional railroad authorities) on corridor-specific work to ensure consistency with regional system planning and development.
 This includes coordination with cities, counties, and transit providers that may be leading specific efforts or be affected by plans through their own land use planning or implementation activities.
 Metropolitan Transportation Services (MTS) planning staff generally serve as technical liaisons to corridor efforts after a locally preferred alternative has been identified and adopted into the Transportation Policy Plan.
 Metro Transit staff generally take a more prominent implementation role at this stage.
-More information on partner-agency-led studies can be found in Task B5. - MnDOT, the Council, Metro Transit, other transit providers, MPCA, and local governments work jointly on various ad-hoc committees to coordinate the planning and implementation of the regional transit system (e.g. Team Transit for transit advantages and Regional Solicitation review subcommittees).
+More information on partner-agency-led studies can be found in Task B5.

+• MnDOT, the Council, Metro Transit, other transit providers, MPCA, and local governments work jointly on various ad-hoc committees to coordinate the planning and implementation of the regional transit system (e.g. Team Transit for transit advantages and Regional Solicitation review subcommittees).